EverlastingHopeX/EverlastingHopeX.github.io/docs/_posts/2021-10-21-kubernetes.markdown

 Attach physical storage to pod.
 The storage can be either local or remote.
 One thing to notice is that k8s does not manage data persistency.

+## Deployment

+Deployment is the blueprint of pod, it is another layer of abstraction over pods.
+We only need to create deployment to manipulate pods.

+## StatefulSet

+Deployment should not be used to replicate DB pods, as replicated DB pods will access the same DB and it could introduce inconsistency problems.
+Another component, StatefulSet, is used to deploy stateful apps like DBs, and it ensures that no inconsistency problem can occur.
+However, StatefulSet is not easy to use, so users of k8s usually prefer to only deploy stateless apps in k8s.

 # Access pod

 `kubectl exec --stdin --tty <pod> -- /bin/bash`